 Note: An RG is also eligible to seek licensure as a Certified Water Rights Examiner.
 The Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) handles the exam and registration for this license type.
 The Board can verify your RG status in support of a registration application to OSBEEELS.

-Requirements for each type of registration are detailed on the Qualify for Exams
+The minimum standards for each type of registration are detailed on the Qualify & Apply for Exams

 Application for initial registration